Suzanne Choi, Zahin Ali, Brendon Gouveia, Denise Nguyen

 Logo developement and naming

-Our project is called Aspen.
+We named our project Aspen.
 We chose the name Aspen because Aspen is a type of tree that has a connected root system that talks to each other.
-This is a great metaphor of our project which touches upon the connection between different artifacts in the museum and the connection of these artifacts to us.
+This was a great metaphor of our project which touches upon the connection with and between different artifacts in the museum.

-We chose the dymaxion cube because it relates to a historic map format, which is in line with our theme of connectedness.
+We chose the dymaxion cube for logo because it relates to a historic map format, which is in line with our theme of connectedness and wayfinding.
 The shape of the dymaxion also allows for integration between both the 2d and 3d space.
-When unwrapped, it lays nicely on a flat surface or piece of paper.
-When folded up it fits nicely into the palm of one’s hands.

 Defining visual language

-We considered the design system of the Museum of Natural History.
-The CMOA brand, for the most part, uses Klavika as its logo and title font, and PT Serif and Franklin Gothic Book for body content.
+We considered the current design system of the Carnegie Museum of Natural History.
+Their brand, for the most part, uses Klavika as its logo and title font, and PT Serif and Franklin Gothic Book for body content.

 We studied overall color system as well.
-Through the use of color, we wanted to express ‘sense of nature’ through earthy tone color scheme.
+Through the use of color, we wanted to express ‘sense of nature’ with earthy tone color scheme.

 In order to craft the interaction of a person wandering through the museum and having their object “sense” a relevant exhibit, we began exploring different kinds of sensors to fix to an exhibit to sense users walking by.
 We decided it would be too difficult to prototype a high level of computing logic to recognize precise users or precise exhibits so we focused on looking at the notion of detecting proximity and motion.